frslabs/forus-ios/README.md

-    let field3 = results.field3 // field3 is optional field which can be added to watermark on face image , String format let field4 = results.field4 // field4 is optional field which can be added to watermark on face image , String format let field5 = results.field5 // field5 is optional field which can be added to watermark on face image , String format
+    let field3 = results.field3 // field3 is optional field which can be added to watermark on face image , String format let field4 = results.field4 // field4 is optional field which can be added to watermark on face image , String format let field5 = results.field5 // field5 is optional field which can be added to watermark on face image , String format let isFaceMaskDetected = results.isMaskDetected // The face mask result is a boolean value where true means it detects face mask.
 ```

 ## Forus Error Codes